Awards and Recognition

 We offer outreach to both prenatal and primary care providers throughout the region.
 We work with OB/GYNs to help facilitate early diagnosis.
 We provide after-surgery follow-up to families and pediatric primary care providers to support a smooth transition home.

 Seattle Children's specialists perform more complex surgeries and heart procedures in newborns than in any other hospital in Washington, Alaska, Idaho and Montana.
 Some of our neonatologists are national leaders in research to improve the quality of life for the sickest patients.

 We have the experience to respond to each infant's physical, developmental and emotional needs.

-The 19-bed NICU at our Seattle campus is a level IV, which means it is staffed and equipped to handle the most complex patients' care.
+The 32-bed NICU at our Seattle campus is designated by the Washington State Department of Health as a Level IV NICU, which means it is staffed and equipped to handle the most complex patients’ care.
+We were the first Level IV NICU in Washington.
 Our services include unique therapies including neonatal extracorporeal membrane oxygenation (ECMO) and hypothermia for asphyxia.

 Our transport team of physicians, nurses and respiratory therapists are national leaders in safe newborn transport.
 They bring more than 400 critically ill babies to Seattle Children's every year via ambulance, helicopter or airplane.

 Inside the Neonatal Intensive Care Unit (NICU)